MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-report-ext-example.md

 # Report Extension Example

-The following topic illustrates a scenario where we extend an existing table and report by using extension objects.
-The code snippets shown in this example do not provide a full end-to-end scenario that can be deployed, but illustrates the way to extend existing functionality by using [Page Extension Object](devenv-page-ext-object.md) and [Report Extension Object](devenv-report-ext-object.md).
+The following topic illustrates a scenario where an existing table and report is extended by using extension objects.
+The code snippets shown in this example do not provide a full end-to-end scenario that can be deployed, but illustrates the way to extend existing functionality by using the [Page Extension Object](devenv-page-ext-object.md) and [Report Extension Object](devenv-report-ext-object.md).

-## Creating a base table
+## Creating a base table - BaseFoodTable

 The following base table holds information about food and specific details that applies to that.
 The `Color` field in this table is an enum, which is defined next in the `FoodColor` enum.